-Physical- Longer exhales get rid of the old and congested air in our system and increases the carbon dioxide density in our bloodstream which triggers the relaxation component of our nervous system giving a sense of relaxation
+Physical effect- Longer exhales get rid of the old and congested air in our system and increase the carbon dioxide density in our bloodstream which triggers the relaxation component of our nervous system giving a sense of relaxation

 Holding breath | 4-4-6-0 This method is a little forceful, it requires breath to be held for 4 seconds after inhalation.